 Refurbishments are common at Tokyo Disney Resort, so make sure you consult the Temporary Closure Calendar before booking.
 It’s good for about 6 months out, so it may not be of much help.

 Tokyo Disney Resort also does a lot of seasonal events.
 The two big ones are Halloween and Christmas, but spring/Easter is also fairly big, and there are a variety of other events throughout the year.
 Much like the US Disney Parks Blog, Tokyo has an official Parks Blog where info on seasonal happenings and other stuff is posted.

 Dining at Tokyo Disney Resort is a huge topic unto itself, and this guide is already getting really long, so this will just cover the basics.
-First, for specific restaurants, make sure to check out our Disney Restaurant Reviews Index.
-(Tokyo is near the bottom.)
-Within the next couple of months, we should be posting reviews from every Tokyo Disney Resort restaurant at which we’ve eaten.
+First, for specific restaurants, make sure to check out our Tokyo Disney Resort Restaurant Reviews.
+Within the next few months, we should be posting reviews from every Tokyo Disney Resort restaurant at which we’ve eaten.
 We’ve eaten at a lot of them, so that should help.

 We also like stopping for full meals.
 In our experience, Tokyo Disneyland is the place to do counter service and Tokyo DisneySea is the place to do table service (its counter service options are also good, though).
 Both parks have some really amazing restaurants that are experiences in themselves.

 The Tokyo parks have a reputation for small portion sizes and high prices, but we have not found this to be the case.
 Portions can be small, but they aren’t always.
 We think prices are comparable to the US parks for counter service meals (for similar portion sizes and quality), and table service is cheaper at Tokyo Disney Resort.
 There’s no tipping (and it’s a strict rule–they won’t let you tip) in Japan, which plays a part in the price differences.